CodeForPhilly/clean-and-green-philly/docs/SETUP/BACK_END.md

 ### Set Environment Variables

-The project needs certain specific and sensitive pieces of information to run.
-We store these in the user's development environment and not in source control.
+The project requires specific and sensitive information to run, which should be stored in the user's development environment rather than in source control.
+Here are instructions for setting environment variables locally on your machine or using a `.env` file.

 #### Using a .env File